OddCommon/bolt/README.md

 To get Bolt running on your links just add `data-bolt-link` as an attribute to any links.
 Bolt will handle the rest.

+You can optionally set `data-bolt-link="static"` and bolt will retain the current scroll position on the page between renders.
+This is helpful if you're paginating content and don't want to reset the user on every click.
+The default behavior is to scroll the user to the top of the page on every render.

 ## ✨ Super charge Bolt

 Bolt has a predefined lifecycle and emits events throughout this lifecycle. you can tap into any of them at any time.